top of page

 Kamar’s research focuses on human identification through an interdisciplinary approach between forensic anthropology, genetics, and art.
 Her past research focuses on the employment of genetic markers in facial reconstruction techniques.

-Her dissertation work will explore the process of disappearance through a biocultural lens.
-She will interrogate the different current forensic techniques involved in the process of human identification in the criminal justice system through a community engaged project highlighting local resources.
+Her dissertation work explores the process of disappearance through a biocultural lens.
+She will examine the various current forensic techniques involved in human identification within the criminal justice system through a community-engaged project that highlights local resources.

-Kamar is also interested in Islamic mortuary practices and their effects on postmortem decomposition, Quantitative & Statistical Methods through machine learning, and transitional justice in human rights issues.
+Kamar is also interested in Islamic mortuary practices and their effects on postmortem decomposition, quantitative and statistical methods through machine learning, and transitional justice in human rights issues.

 Brianna Gardner, MSc